 Los Angeles Diversion

-New Diversion legislation has been under consideration in California over the course of the past year.
+New Diversion legislation has been under consideration in California over the course of the past few years.
 Mr. Caplan is taking steps to prepare clients for possible changes.

-California lawmakers recently sought the passage of Assembly Bill, AB994, which would have resulted in substantial changes of the justice system, including “Diversion.”
+California lawmakers recently sought the passage of AB994, which would have resulted in substantial changes of the justice system, including “Diversion.”
 While historically, Los Angeles City Attorney Diversion Programs required “authorization” from the prosecuting agency, AB994 terms was designed to grant judges the ability, in some cases, to offer Diversion without prosecutor consent.
-This legislation was halted by veto of the governer at the end of 2013.
+This legislation was halted by veto of the governer.

 Historically in California and Los Angeles Superior Courts, prosecutors had the sole authority to postpone misdemeanor cases at any point before plea or trial, and allow participation in a Pre-Trial Diversion Program.

 Diversion programs typically required terms such as: